-The Hospital follows the provisions of GASB Statement No. 68, Accounting and Financial Reporting for Pensions ("GASB 68") on the statements to recognize the net pension liability, deferred outflows and deferred inflows of resources, pension expense, and information about and changes in the fiduciary net position on the same basis as reported by the respective defined benefit pension plans.
+For purposes of measuring the net pension liability, deferred outflows and deferred inflows of resources, pension expense, and information about and changes in the fiduciary net position have been determined on the same basis as reported by the respective defined benefit pension plans.
 The Hospital recognizes benefit payments when due and payable in accordance with benefit terms.
 Invested assets are reported at fair value.